 Steve is correct that the audience is not led to side with Herod in this passage, but I question his assertion that the point-of-view crafting in this passage leads the audience to experience the events through Herod’s point of view.
 At first glance, it does appear Herod is being established as the point-of-view character; the numerous inside views into his thoughts and feelings do seem to be contributing toward that end.
 However, there are some key factors in the passage that work against that end.

-Consider first the spatial plane, on which the key dynamic contributing toward the establishing of a point-of-view character is the unbroken following of that character (see Oct 4/2012 post).
+Consider first the spatial plane, on which the key dynamic contributing toward the establishing of a point-of-view character is the unbroken following of that character.
 While it might appear the audience is indeed being led to follow Herod–being kept in the presence of this character–a closer look reveals this is not the case.
 Note that while the report in verses 21-23–of a banquet being thrown for Herod’s birthday, and a dance by his daughter resulting in Herod promising her anything she might ask–has the audience following Herod, that following is broken in verse 24 when the audience is taken out of his presence to follow his daughter as she leaves to consult with her mother.
 The audience is brought back into his presence in verses 25-27a for the report of his daughter asking him for the head of John the Baptist, his reaction to the request, and his sending a soldier to behead John.
 But in verse 27b, the audience is again taken out of his presence to follow the soldier as he goes and beheads John.
 These breaks in the following of Herod contribute to him not being established as the point-of-view character of the passage.

 Further, dynamics on the informational plane have the same effect.
 The key dynamic on this plane has to do with how much information is provided to the audience–exactly the same amount as, or more than, a given character–with the idea that the audience being given exactly the same amount of information as the character forces the audience to interpret the events with the same limitations as the character, in other words, through the character’s point of view.
-On the other hand, when the audience possesses more information than the character, the audience will be interpreting the events knowing things the character does not know, in other words, from a point of view different from that of the character (for more details on this plane, see Oct 25/2012 post).
+On the other hand, when the audience possesses more information than the character, the audience will be interpreting the events knowing things the character does not know, in other words, from a point of view different from that of the character (for more details on this plane, see Who Knew What When).

 A quick glance through this passage suggests the audience’s level of information is the same as that of Herod.
 However, note what happens in verse 24.
 Here, the audience is provided with details of the exchange between daughter and mother, but since this exchange happens outside the presence of Herod, he does not possess this information; therefore, the audience is placed in an informationally superior position to Herod.
 Note also that in verse 27b, the audience is informed that John is beheaded, a fact that does not become a part of Herod’s information database until verse 28 when the soldier returns with John’s head.
 These two divergences between the information databases of the audience and Herod work together with the dynamics on the spatial plane noted above to keep the audience from experiencing the events of this passage through Herod’s point of view, thus explaining why the audience does not experience a sense of siding with this villainous character.